 Traditional ice is formed through freezing water, which over time will melt and turn back into water.
 Dry ice is carbon dioxide.
 The same gas that you breathe out when you exhale and it is also responsible for the fizzy stuff in your soda.
 What most people do not realize is that it is also very cold.
 Dry ice temperature can average about negative 109.3 degrees Fahrenheit.
 The biggest difference between ice is that it does not liquefy as it warms.
 It simply becomes a gas that fades away in a [sometimes] smoky way.
 Often times you may see it transform into smoke when it is exposed to heat.
 This is simply the reaction of the gas being released rapidly into the air and not a cause for concern.

 This is why it makes a great addition to coolers.
-You eliminate the water.
-It simply evaporates when you release the gases into the air by opening your cooler up.
+You eliminate the water from ice melt.
+It simply evaporates when you release the gases into the air by opening your cooler.
 However, you should know ahead of time that there are specific ways for you to use dry ice and handle it as well.

 How to Use Dry Ice?

 Dry ice does not last very long, even in an approved dry ice cooler.
-You should expect to replace the ice or have your cooler’s contents thaw out after about a day, depending on how much dry ice you have in the cooler.
-You will also keep things cold longer by putting dry ice on top instead of on the bottom of your cooler.
+You should expect to replace the ice or have your cooler’s contents thaw out after about a day.
+This largely depends on how much dry ice you have in the cooler and how frequent the cooler is opened.
+You will also keep contents cold longer by putting dry ice on top instead of on the bottom of your cooler.
 Lastly, opening the cooler as little as possible will prolong the lifespan of dry ice.

 Approved Dry Ice Coolers: